Sexual Misconduct and Complaint Resolution Policy

 B. Making a Report, Anonymous Reports, and Amnesty

 Reports concerning conduct prohibited under this Policy should be submitted to the Title IX Coordinator, a Deputy Title IX Coordinator, a Responsible Employee, or Campus Safety by telephone, by e-mail, or in person as soon as possible after an incident.
-There is no time limit for making a report involving sexual misconduct, but HMC’s ability to respond may diminish over time, as evidence may erode, memories may fade, and Respondents may no longer be affiliated with HMC.4
+There is no time limit for making a report involving sexual misconduct, but HMC’s ability to respond may diminish over time, as evidence may erode, memories may fade, and Responding Parties may no longer be affiliated with HMC.6

 Reports concerning conduct prohibited under this Policy will be addressed confidentially to the extent possible.
-Such reports will be disclosed only to individuals who, in the interests of fairness and resolution, have an immediate need to know, and as otherwise required by law.
-Persons involved in the administration of this Policy are required to maintain confidentiality.5
+Such reports will be disclosed only to individuals who, in the interests of fairness and resolution, have a need to know, and as otherwise required by law.
+Persons involved in the administration of this Policy are required to maintain confidentiality.7

-When individuals report conduct prohibited under this Policy and do not consent to the disclosure of their names and/or do not disclose the identity of or identifying information about the alleged Respondent(s), the College’s ability to respond may be limited.
+When individuals report conduct prohibited under this Policy and do not consent to the disclosure of their names and/or do not disclose the identity of or identifying information about the alleged Responding Party(ies), the College’s ability to respond may be limited.
 In cases where an individual reporting prohibited conduct requests anonymity or does not wish to proceed with an investigation, the College will attempt to honor that request.
-In some cases, however, the Title IX Coordinator (or the Title IX Coordinator’s designee) may determine that the College needs to proceed with an investigation based on concern for the safety or well-being of the broader HMC community (e.g., concern about the risk of future acts of sexual violence or a pattern of sexual misconduct).
+In some cases, however, the Title IX Coordinator in consultation with appropriate administrators may determine that the College needs to proceed with an investigation based on concern for the safety or well-being of the broader HMC community (e.g., concern about the risk of future acts of sexual violence or a pattern of sexual misconduct).
 HMC reserves the right to take appropriate action in such circumstances, including in cases when the individual reporting the misconduct is reluctant to proceed.

 All participants in an investigation about a reported violation of this Policy will be informed that confidentiality helps enhance the integrity of the investigation, protect the privacy interests of the parties, and protect the participants from statements that might be interpreted to be retaliatory or defamatory.
-At the beginning of the investigation, the Claimant and Respondent will be asked to keep information related to the investigation and resolution private, to the extent consistent with applicable law.
-Witnesses and advisors will, similarly, be asked to maintain complete confidentiality, to the extent consistent with applicable law.
+At the beginning of the investigation, the Reporting Party and Responding Party will be asked to keep information related to the investigation private during the pendency of the investigation.
+This does not preclude the Reporting Party or Responding Party from sharing information with family, legal counsel, support persons or others as necessary in connection with the marshalling and presentation of evidence in connection with the investigation.
+Witnesses and support persons will, similarly, be asked to respect the privacy of the process.

 D. Interim Measures

-In response to a report of conduct prohibited by this Policy, before any final investigatory, disciplinary, or remedial outcomes have been determined, HMC may take interim measures to minimize the risk of recurrence and mitigate the effects of the alleged misconduct.
+In response to a report of conduct prohibited by this Policy, before any final investigatory, disciplinary, or remedial outcomes have been determined, HMC may implement Interim Measures as necessary to support and protect the health and safety of the parties, the safety of the College community/its members, and fairness of any process activated under this Policy.
+In general, Interim Measures are designed to minimize the risk of recurrence and mitigate the effects of the alleged misconduct.